Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

     <adapter_class>PROXY_FOR_REMOTE_ADAPTER</adapter_class>
     <classloader>log-enabled</classloader>
       <param name="request_reply_port">7001</param>
-      <param name="notify_port">7002</param>
       <param name="timeout">36000000</param>
   </data_provider>

 </adapters_conf>
 ```
-We have chosen TCP port <b>7001</b> for the request/response channel and TCP port <b>7002</b> for the asynchronous channel.
-Feel free to use different ports if such numbers are already used on your system.
+We have chosen TCP port <b>7001</b> for the connection.
+The connection will carry both the synchronous "requests/replies" channel and the asynchronous "notifications" channel.
+Feel free to use a different port if this number is already used on your system.

 Notice the `timeout` parameter.
 It sets the maximum time the Proxy Adapter will wait for a response from the Remote Adapter after issuing a request.
 The default value is 10 seconds, but in this case, the Remote Adapter is played by humans, so we have configured a very high value (10 hours), to do relaxed experiments without the pressure of any timeouts.